 Eternal security is the belief that a genuine Christian can never be lost.
 They were predestined to be saved, and hence how could they eventually be lost if God predestined them to salvation?
 There are different versions of this.
 Some hold that if someone falls away, it is testament to the fact that they were never saved.
 Others say that if a genuine Christian falls away, it is only temporary and he/she will eventually come back.
-Still others say that it does not matter if they backslide, God will take them to heaven anyway, kicking and screaming and the works.
+Still others say that it does not matter if they backslide, God will take them to heaven anyway, kicking and screaming.

 Acts 13:48b ...
 And as many as had been appointed to eternal life believed.

-The predestination vs. free will (Calvinism vs. Armenianism) debate has waged for centuries.
+The predestination vs. free will (Calvinism vs. Arminianism) debate has waged for centuries.
 I do not believe that we will fully understand many things until we see Christ face to face when we will know, not in part, but fully, even as we are known.
 This article does not attempt to reconcile all the scriptures concerning predestination and free will, only those pertaining to eternal security.
 What does the Bible teach about eternal security?

-There are a few passages that seem to teach eternal security (that a believer cannot ever be lost) Ė John 10:28, 29; Phil.
+There are a few passages that seem to teach eternal security (that a believer cannot ever be lost) – John 10:28, 29; Phil.
 1:6; 2 Thess.
 3:3; 1 Pet.
 1:5; 1 John 2:19; Jude 24.
 There are also those which seem to teach that believers can lose their salvation – Luke 8:6,7,13; John 15; Acts 5:1-11; Rom.
 11:22; Heb.
-6:4-6, 10:26-29; Rev. 3.
+6:4-6, 10:26-29; Rev. 3:5.
 Calvinists generally use the former passages to arrive at the doctrine of unconditional eternal security and proceed to interpret the latter passages in that light i.e. they argue that since the Bible clearly teaches eternal security, those latter passages cannot be teaching otherwise.
-This is circular reasoning.
-They assume the very conclusion they are trying to determine.
-Armenians do much of the same.
+They very often come up with the most feeble and dishonest interpretations of those scriptures.
+Arminians do much of the same.
 They arrive at their interpretation of the latter (and more difficult) passages, and then question the traditional interpretation of the former (and clearer) passages.

 Before we proceed, it is useful to examine some extreme beliefs which are clearly unscriptural.

 There are different forms of once saved always saved.
-One is ďonce genuinely saved, will never draw backĒ.
+One is “once genuinely saved, will never draw back”.
 This has some credence given 1 John 2:19.
-But there are others who believe that once someone "sincerely" prays the sinnerís prayer, they are forever bound for heaven, even if they live for the devil the rest of their lives.
-The sinnerís prayer is not even in the Bible and the condition for being saved is active, not passive faith, according to James.
+But there are others who believe that once someone "sincerely" prays the sinner’s prayer, they are forever bound for heaven, even if they live for the devil the rest of their lives.
+The sinner’s prayer is not even in the Bible and the condition for being saved is active, not passive faith, according to James.
 There will be a lifestyle change associated with genuine faith (2 Cor.
 5:17).
 This does not mean however that a Christian is incapable of sin.

-I have even heard a preacher say, once, that a believer who is already in heaven can still backslide and end up in hell.
+I have even heard a preacher say that a believer who is already in heaven can still backslide and end up in hell.
 Adam fell in a perfect environment and so did Lucifer, so why can't we?
 But according to 1 John 3:1, we would not be like Adam or Lucifer when we are glorified but like Christ.
 If He cannot backslide and go to hell, then neither can we after we have already reached heaven.
 Rev. 20:4-6 also make it abundantly clear that someone who is a partaker of the first resurrection can never be harmed by the second death.
-People have allowed their traditional concept of God (which is more consistent with Allah than Jehovah) to cloud their understanding of Godís amazing grace.
+People have allowed their traditional concept of God (which is more consistent with Allah than Jehovah) to cloud their understanding of God’s amazing grace.
 We are kept by God's grace.